fafalone/WinDevLib/README.md

 `Public Function GetMem(Of T)(ByVal ptr As LongPtr) As T` - A generic to dereference a pointer into any type.
 The native `CType(Of )` allows dereferencing to UDTs, but this helper allows instrinsic types in addition to UDTs, and is used the same way.

 `Public Function DCast(Of T, T2)(v As T2) As T` - Direct Cast: Copies the data of v into any type, without modification, so no overflows, and possible to e.g. go from `LongLong` to `POINT`, with `Dim pt As POINT = DCast(Of POINT)(SomeLongLong)`

+`Public Function toType(Of T)(ParamArray fields() As Variant) As T` - Makes a UDT from a list of arguments.
+Only numeric types are currently supported.
+You must currently insert any padding bytes yourself.

 `Public Type CTypeHelper(Of T)` / `Public Type TType(Of T)` - These are helpers for the `CType(Of )` operator, intended to allow a pointer to refer to any type, not just a UDT.
 For example, if you have only a pointer to an array of Single, you could pass it to a ByRef As Single argument with `CType(Of TType(Of Single))(ptr).x` and the API would still be able to access all members just like f(0).